-The following picture of an advertisement in Harlem is an excellent example of targeted marketing.
+The advertisement in Harlem is an excellent example of targeted marketing.

 Risk aversion measures how willing you are to accept a bargain where the outcome is uncertain (but potentially more rewarding) compared to a bargain where the outcome is certain (but less rewarding).
 Statistically, the more money a person makes, the more risk-averse he is.